Skip to content

 Prepare Amazon Linux 2023

-Launch a new NVIDIA GPU instance running Amazon Linux 2023 preferably with at least 20 GB storage and connect to the instance
+Launch a new NVIDIA GPU instance running Amazon Linux 2023 preferably with at least 20 GB storage, either kernel-6.1 or kernel-6.12.

 sudo dnf update -y